 In our lives, there are certain resources that are very important for us: we use them in food, machinery, work, etc. These natural resources are among the most basic elements of the global economy.
 And they are called commodities.

-?
+What are commodities?
 When we get a sandwich in the morning for breakfast, we are basically eating the commodities.
 And here’s what this means: wheat - which is used to make bread, - and cow’s milk - which is used to make butter, - are both commodities.

 Therefore, a commodity is a basic good, the most elementary resource that humans can get from nature.
 And while they are mostly used for regular purposes like refilling gas in cars, manufacturing those cars, etc., commodities can also be used in a financial exchange.